helix-coupler/resources/yellow-paper/README.md

 - A **polycule** is a special type of molecule in which each individual bond between the cation and its several anions is unique.
 An example of a polycule is the set of private channels in a Discord server, where each channel may have its unique requirements as well as unique participating members.

+- A **hook** is a contractual (or non-contractual) relationship between two names and represented by the contract address that mediates the relationship between two names.
+For non-contractual relationships, `0x0` hook is used.
+Hooks must always accompany their set of rules which act as calldata for the hook.

+- A **rule** is an identifier which encodes the relationship between two names and must accompany a hook as its calldata.

 ## Helix2 Design

 ### Ethereum Name Service (ENS)